-The following Department, Institutes, and Programs, plus other departments, institutes, and programs which subsequently may be assigned to the College through appropriate procedures will comprise the College: Anthropology; Art and Art History; Center for the Humanities; Classics, Humanities, and Italian Studies; Communication; Education; English; Geography; History; Humanities Program; Justice Studies; Languages, Literatures, and Cultures; Music; Philosophy; Political Science; Psychology; Sociology; Theatre and Dance, Women’s Studies.
+The following Department, Institutes, and Programs, plus other departments, institutes, and programs which subsequently may be assigned to the College through appropriate procedures will comprise the College: Anthropology; Art and Art History; Center for the Humanities; Classics, Humanities, and Italian Studies; Communication; Education; English; Geography; History; Humanities Program; Justice Studies; Languages, Literatures, and Cultures; Music; Philosophy; Political Science; Psychology; Sociology; Theatre and Dance, Women’s and Gender Studies.

 Article II.
 Meetings

 The Faculty shall meet at least once each semester.
 Special meetings may be called by the Dean or upon the request of 15 members.
 Notification of meetings shall be given to all members.

 At appropriate times each year the Faculty shall, in a general meeting, consider and vote upon the granting of academic degrees and privileges to candidates for graduation.
 The Faculty shall also discuss and vote upon the creation of new major and minor programs of study within the College and upon such policy matters that are presented to the Faculty by the Dean or upon the recommendation of the standing committees.

 A quorum shall consist of 50 members, but a smaller number may adjourn from hour to hour until such a quorum is secured.